-On Christmas Day, the New York Stock Exchange and Capital Group’s U.S. offices will be closed.
+On Good Friday, the New York Stock Exchange and Capital Group’s U.S. offices will be closed.

-Build trust across generations with a focus on education
+Life Events Build trust across generations with a focus on education

 6 MIN ARTICLE

 If you play a passive role in your clients’ education savings journey because you view 529 education savings plans as small accounts, a hassle to set up or an unprofitable line of business, you may want to reconsider.
 The benefits of helping clients with educational planning go beyond assets under management.
-These conversations can help you build an emotional bond for a lifetime and may offer an opportunity to become a trusted advisor for future generations.
+These conversations can help you build an emotional bond for a lifetime and may offer an opportunity to become a trusted financial professional for future generations.

 There is a neural mechanism in the human brain that tags information with emotional associations that enhance memory.1 The birth of a child is among the most significant, life-changing events your clients will experience.
 The subsequent chapters of raising and educating children, then sending them off into the world, are important milestones.
 For financial professionals, this is a golden opportunity to form a positive emotional association with clients as you discuss investing in the education they’ll need to launch their children to the next stage of life.

-Most importantly for advisors, a child represents a good reason to review many factors that can shape clients’ financial futures, including setting up a will, revising the family budget, and creating nest eggs for their children, whether in the form of trusts or 529 accounts.
+Most importantly for financial professionals, a child represents a good reason to review many factors that can shape clients’ financial futures, including setting up a will, revising the family budget, and creating nest eggs for their children, whether in the form of trusts or 529 accounts.
 This is also a time when other members of the family may wish to financially contribute to children and play a greater role in investing in their future, including when it comes to education.

 Graphic reads 86% of parents said their children will need to continue their education or gain additional skills throughout their lives.